etendosoftware/docs/compiled_docs.md

 ``` bash title="Terminal"
 ./gradlew copilot.do -Pprompt="Query's description"
 ```
 Copilot will infer from the prompt that it must use the DBQueryTool and will execute it.
-By default, it will access the etendo classic database, but you can tell it in the prompt to access another database.
+By default, it will access the Etendo Classic database, but you can select another database in the prompt.

-5. The tool will execute an agent that will ask to the database for the information necessary to generate a query that provides the necessary information to respond to the user's prompt.
+5. The tool will execute an agent that will ask the database for the information necessary to generate a query that provides the necessary information to respond to the user's prompt.

 #### Examples

 !!! info
     It is important to clarify that this is a first version subject to improvements.
-While it has database context, it should provide sufficient information in the prompt.
+While it has database context, it should provide enough information in the prompt.
-    Note that it is possible to see the log of the call chain made by dbquerytool from the terminal where copilot.start is running.
-You will be able to see the tables involved, the query formed and its execution if necessary.
+    Note that it is possible to see the log of the call chain made by dbquerytool from the terminal where `copilot.start` is running.
+You will be able to see the tables involved, the query formed and its execution, if necessary.

 ##### SQL query generation